Thou shalt not steal; an empty feat,

-The punishment of ordinary crimes has a number of important purposes: among these are the removal, in the case of imprisonment, of the offenders from society for a period of time so they cannot commit more crimes, and to prevent their example from adversely influencing others by inciting them to imitate them; another is the public declaration that this kind of action is considered unacceptable in the society in which one lives.
+The punishment of ordinary crimes has a number of important purposes: among these are the removal, in the case of imprisonment, of the offenders from society for a period of time so they cannot commit more crimes, and to prevent their example from adversely influencing others by inciting them to imitate their bad actions; another is the public declaration that this kind of action is considered unacceptable in the society in which one lives.
 Crimes like rape would become more common if they were not occasionally denounced publicly and punished, as they are when a rapist is apprehended, charged, and convicted.
 These public denunciations make clear the demarcation between those behaviours that are deemed acceptable and those that are deemed unacceptable in the society in which one lives.

 But if the punishment of these and other crimes were removed following a wave of delegislation, then both of these salutary effects would be lost.
 In other words, criminals would be free to commit more of the same crimes, not to mention other crimes, and their examples would embolden others to copy them.
 As certain crimes become more and more common, the moral disapprobation attached to committing them would diminish and quite possibly disappear, so that this important societal restraint against committing crimes would be weakened.
 When many people commit a bad action, even if it is murder, theft, or rape, then more and more people will feel little or no guilt in doing the same thing.
 This phenomenon is observable in wartime, when soldiers, many of whom may never have killed anyone before, can usually kill others without being overwhelmed by guilt because they see their fellow soldiers doing the same thing.
 This is also true of the young, who are more likely to be corrupted by bad examples: if they see or hear of others doing bad things with impunity, then they are more likely to imitate them.